-With its bilingual picture books for children and its entertaining novels for young adults, Piñata Books has made giant strides in filling the void that exists in American publishing and literature: books that accurately reflect themes, characters and customs unique to U.S. Hispanic culture.
+With its bilingual picture books for children, bilingual “flip” books for intermediate readers, informative non-fiction and entertaining novels for young adults, Piñata Books has made giant strides in filling the void that exists in American publishing and literature: books that accurately reflect themes, characters and customs unique to US Hispanic culture.

 Books published under the Piñata Books imprint have been very well received, with many books receiving awards such as the Paterson Prize for Young Adult Literature and the Skipping Stones Award, and others being named to recommended reading lists like the American Library Association’s annual list of recommended reading for reluctant young adult readers, Quick Picks for Young Adults; The New York Public Library’s Books for the Teen Age; and the Texas Library Association’s Tejas Star Reading List.